hazelcast/hazelcast/site/docs/api/sources-sinks.md

 Any disconnections for both source and sink will cause the job to fail, so this source is mostly aimed for simple IPC or testing.

+### HTTP Listener

+>This connector is currently under incubation.
+For more
+>information and examples, please visit the [GitHub repository](https://github.com/hazelcast/hazelcast-jet-contrib/tree/master/http).

 ### Twitter

 >This connector is currently under incubation.
 For more